aprilmintacpineda/webpack-multi-build-template/README.md

 You can use [webpack's dynamic import](https://webpack.js.org/guides/code-splitting/#dynamic-imports) _BUT_ it does not work out of the box, you need a bridge like [inferno-async-component](https://github.com/aprilmintacpineda/inferno-async-component) to handle the component.

+# Public files

+Use the `public` folder on the root directory to store your public files.
+You can create folders there like `fonts/`, `css/`, `images/` if you have to.

+Webpack is configured to save _all css files_ you used in your js files in the `css/` folder of your build, so to avoid having two folders with only css files in them, you can also create `css/` folder in the `public` directory.
+Those files would be copied in the `css/` directory of the build together with the other css files you may be using, like in [font-awesome](https://www.npmjs.com/package/font-awesome).
+For the fonts, save them in the `public/fonts/` directory.
+For `images` save them in the `public/images` directory.
+For js save them in the `public/js` directory.

 # Getting started

 1. Clone the repository.